Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 Unless explicitly running node by node or as interpretative mode, type check for all nodes should happen at compile time.

 A backend can be either stated or not stated (as typical REST APIs).
 A WebSocket based backbend could potentially have states for each connection as a session - and should indeed utilize such capacity.
 In this case, all client (for any specific session) requests should be queued and reply messages should be handled in the order of original requests.
 This could greatly simplify both front-end and back end design, by avoiding concurrent node execution possibilities.

+A naive implementation might treat all nodes as strongly typed objects, then runtime behavior of those nodes would simply be predefined methods on those objects, just like original Parcel prototype.
+For instance, all incoming node definitions will be serialized to proper runtime objects (parameters or attributes are just object properties), and execution of nodes cause results to be cached.
+Data are passed passed between objects as initialization parameters.
+This way there is no involvement of reflection or RTTI (runtime type information).
+However, this either requires explicitly hard code definition of each node type, which is not scalable nor extensible, or have some kind of runtime type generation or runtime object generation or runtime code execution mechanism, which essentially falls into the next implementation.

+A more advanced implementation is to generate codes for each node and execution of node graph is just execution of those generated codes.
+There are lots of ways to implement this scheme: we can generate object definitions for each node, or we can directly generate the final execution code for the entire graph without objectify each node.

 ## Parcel Native Style, Standard Libraries and Original Frameworks